No-Knock Warrant Laws by State: Where Are They Banned?

 No. After Breonna Taylor's death many states tightened the rules, but only a handful ban them outright.
 Most states still permit no-knock warrants when a judge specifically approves the no-knock provision based on a showing of danger or likely destruction of evidence.

-Are no-knock warrants legal in NY?
+Are no-knock warrants legal in NC and NY?

 Can evidence be thrown out if police violate the knock-and-announce rule?